PerfectDreams/DockerSwarmTutorial/README.md

 * https://news.ycombinator.com/item?id=32305952
 * https://news.ycombinator.com/item?id=32307229

+## When SHOULD I use Docker Swarm?

+* If you are self hosting your services in a dedicated server or in a VPS.
+(Example: dedicated servers @ OVH, Hetzner, etc)
+* If you are already using Docker Compose.
+  * Docker Swarm uses Docker Compose files for deployment too, so it is a natural step from Docker Compose -> Swarm!
+And I mean it!
+You just need to add a new `deploy` key to your already existing compose files to setup how do you want your container to be replicated and deployed... and that's it!
+* If your services don't require persistent storage.

 ## When SHOULDN'T I use Docker Swarm?

 As with any tool, there are some disadvantages to Docker Swarm, here are some reasons that you may want to avoid using Docker Swarm: